taishi-i/awesome-ChatGPT-repositories/README.md

  * [Auto-GPT-MetaTrader-Plugin](https://github.com/isaiahbjork/auto-gpt-metatrader-plugin) - The AutoGPT MetaTrader Plugin is a software tool that enables traders to connect their MetaTrader 4 or 5 trading account to Auto-GPT.
  * [Auto-GPT-Plugins](https://github.com/significant-gravitas/auto-gpt-plugins) - Plugins for Auto-GPT
  * [nextjs-chatgpt-plugin-starter](https://github.com/dabit3/nextjs-chatgpt-plugin-starter) - ChatGPT plugin starter project using Next.js
+ * [sftly-replace](https://github.com/kmizu/sftly-replace) - A Chrome extention to replace the selected text softly
+ * [chatgpt-plugin](https://github.com/solana-labs/chatgpt-plugin) - 🧬@Solanalabs has developed an open-source reference implementation for a ChatGPT plugin.🧬The availability of #ChatGPT plugins will enable #Solana users to verify their wallet balances, transfer tokens, and acquire NFTs.🔽INFO
+ * [bmtools](https://github.com/openbmb/bmtools) - BMTools: Tool Learning for Big Models, Open-Source Solutions of ChatGPT-Plugins, supports BabyAGI and Auto-GPTgithub:

 |Name|Language|License|GitHub Stars|